 It is noteworthy that this tradition, which is so unacceptable to the Christian faith, could also be found in Christian Svaneti.
 Here is a quotation of Georgian scholar Besarion Nizharadze: "I would like to mention a rare case here: if a man had no children with his wife or had only daughters, he could take another wife, but only if his wife and her parents allowed him to do so.
 Although the man kept his first wife at home, from the day he married a second wife, there would be no matrimonial relations between them.
-I deem it necessary to add that marrying a second wife was very rare.
-The main reason for a Svan to marry a second wife, while his first wife was alive, was the Svan's desire to protect his family from extinction, which was a major misfortune for Svans.
+I deem it necessary to add that marrying a second wife, while his first wife was alive, was the Svan's desire to protect his family from extinction, which was a major misfortune for Svans.
 A man could even marry his brother's widow".4